magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 ### Fix the failed test

-Now that we have changed the `Calculate` input from `type="button"` to `type="submit"`, when the user clicks it then control passes to the `action="/shopping"` and submits a POST request to the server.
+Now that we have changed the `Calculate` input from `type="button"` to `type="submit"`, when the user clicks it, the control passes to the `action="/shopping"` and submits a POST request to the server.
 The server then responds by calling the handler function which is now associated with the POST "/shopping" route.

 We already dealt with this problem in a [previous tutorial][8] dedicated to the `login` example.
 We solved it by preventing the